As a producer or a songwriter, if you want to get into music business, you need to start a music publishing company.

 What are administrative rights?

-When you make a deal with a publisher, you give them the rights to find various uses for your songs.
+When you make a deal with a publisher, you give them the rights to find various commercial uses for your songs.
 These uses could involve radio play, TV commercials, concert performances, nightclub plays, and so on.
 In other words, anywhere there is money to be made from music, your music can be involved in it, therefore offering you the opportunity for further financial success.

 The process of turning your music into a business requires administrative tasks.
-But many artists will hand off the responsibilities, or rights, to a third-party instead.
+But many artists will hand off the responsibilities, or business rights, to a third-party instead.

 And there is nothing wrong with that.